 How is Delta-9 THC Legal?

-While it’s legal for online purchase in most states, some states are murky with how they’ve interpreted the law, and some are still too stubborn to fold at all.
+While it’s legal for online purchases in most states, some states are murky with how they’ve interpreted the law, and some are still too stubborn to fold at all.

 Currently, if you live in any of the below states, you are either not allowed to purchase OR the max amount of THC content in the products you can purchase is 1% – 0.30% for all THC compounds and their derivatives.